 In the afternoon we drive over the Samore pass and the boarder line into Argentina down to the Nahuel Heap National Park

-The hike up to Refugio Meiling starts at the hamlet of Pampa Linda.
-It takes 1.5hr drive from Bariloche trough the Nahuel Heap National Park and along the pale blue Gutierrez and Mascardi lake.
+We hike up to Refugio Meiling from the hamlet of Pampa Linda.
+It takes a 1.5hr drive from Bariloche trough the Nahuel Huapi National Park and along the pale blue Gutierrez and Mascardi lakes.

-We hike first trough a forest and skin up reaching the hut over a ridge with great views over the glaciers and waterfalls.
+We first hike trough a forest and skin up reaching the hut at the foot of the glacier.

 We start early this morning after a breakfast at the hut.
 We skin up over big, wide glaciers to the Blanco Pass.
 The last part to the summit gets a bit steeper, but no climbing techniques are required.